 “At the time, the opportunities students were given in school were achieved with the collaboration of the staff,” Sondra said.
 She mentioned Barbra Marshall being a great friend and a big help for students, giving them more flexible timetables that gave them more opportunities to grow.

 Barbra would also keep Sondra company on the walk back to her car after late nights spent in the office writing articles for the Reflections magazine.
-She took on its production when David Collinson started at the School.
+She took on its production when Gavin Collinson started at the School.

 “There were many people involved in the process, including teachers and Year 11 and 12 students, and we were all involved in making the Reflections magazine a success together,” she said.

 The eagerness to work together on creating a great product for the community was a highlight for Sondra, who gave the publications a final glance before sending them off for publishing.

 “The biggest highlight I would have to say is seeing the enjoyment people got from reading the magazine, after putting so much time and effort.”

 Sondra enjoyed watching Reflections morph and change over the years from starting in black-and-white to having one page in colour and progressing each year into its current form.

 “Everyone enjoyed the column that the Year 12 students wrote about their time being at the school,” she said.
 “They would always put such funny moments in there that it would always put a smile on my face.”